The major hotel loyalty programs all have different policies when it comes to combining points across accounts.

 Hilton Honors is by far the best in this regard, as the program lets you transfer points instantly to any other member online, and you can transfer up to 500,000 points and receive up to two million points per account per calendar year.
 Personally I quite like World of Hyatt’s policy as well, letting you combine points so that you have enough for a redemption (with no official limit).

 Marriott Bonvoy is the world’s largest loyalty program, so how does the program’s policy on combining points compare?
 Not very favorably, but it can still prove to be quite useful.
-I just went through the process of combining some points this morning, and in this post wanted to go over how that works:
+I just went through the process of combining some points yesterday, and in this post wanted to go over how that works:

 How many Marriott Bonvoy points can you combine?

 Marriott Bonvoy lets you combine points between accounts at no cost, with the following restrictions:

 - You can transfer up to 100,000 points per calendar year

 - You can receive up to 500,000 points per calendar year

 - You can only combine points in 1,000 point increments

 Who can you combine Marriott Bonvoy points with?